Laxaar/testing-netifly/getting-started/setting-up-the-project.md

+---
-# Setting up the project
+title: Setting up the project
+---
 ## Project Contents

 1. Bundle.zip - This file contains all the code for Arivaa Firebase